location

 It can occur in both males and females.
 Some common types of hernias are:

-• Umbilical Hernia: In this type of hernia, the intestine protrudes through the weak abdominal muscles around the navel or belly button.
+The intestine protrudes through the weak abdominal muscles around the navel or belly button.
 It mostly develops in infants and often resolves within a year or so.
 Adult males and females can also develop this hernia.

-Other types of hernia include epigastric hernia, spigelian hernia, congenital diaphragmatic hernia, perineal hernia, etc. Hernias often cause discomfort, pain, and a visible bulge in the affected area.
-They can be left untreated initially but need to be monitored properly.
-However, if the condition progresses, surgical hernia repair is required to prevent complications and alleviate symptoms.
+Hernias often cause discomfort, pain, and a visible bulge in the affected area.
+They can be left untreated initially, but need to be monitored properly.
+However, if the condition worsens, surgical repair is essential to alleviate symptoms.

 • Disease name